bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

    For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
 3. Add the `Google Play Deploy` step after the `Android Sign` step in your deploy workflow.
 4. Fill out the required input fields as follows:
-   * `Service Account JSON key file path`: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
+   * `Service Account JSON key file path`: This field can accept a remote URL so you have to provide the Env Var which contains your uploaded service account JSON key.
 For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
    * `Package name`: the package name of your Android app
    * `Track`: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set)